kabs-d/finer-multimodal-canonicalization/docs/frozen_encoder/README.md

 The main zero-shot alignment uses $Q_{\text{Oxford}}$, reproduced from the paper's setup, fitted on Oxford-IIIT Pet trainval images and transferred unchanged to CUB-200-2011.
-Following the canonicalization paper's cross-dataset protocol, CUB train means are recomputed before evaluating CUB test examples.
+Following the paper's cross-dataset protocol, CUB train means are recomputed before evaluating CUB test examples.
 The in-domain alignment fits $Q_{\text{CUB-train}}$ only on official CUB train images and evaluates on official CUB test.